 - Offer open-ended problems for which there is more than one correct answer and the activity has no specific starting or stopping point. - Allow children to pursue their own interests at the water table.
 The nature of water allows them to experiment without fear of making mistakes.

-Water table

-Small stones of various types
+Materials Water table Small stones of various types and shapes drawn around them

-and shapes

 Clear containers with lines